How to create an effective Business Continuity Plan

 Technology evolves, people come and go, processes change, so do personnel, both as customers and suppliers.
 So, keep the plan up-to-date.
 Therefore, it is best to review it periodically.
 A common rule of thumb is: annually.
 Discuss it with all parties involved.

 What you should also do is consult with staff even before you review the BCP.
 Ask all departments in the organization to review the plan.
-Include outposts and VACs, even those abroad.
+Include outposts, even those abroad.
 After each test and after each crisis, prepare a lessons identified and lessons learned of what worked, and what didn’t.

 How do you provide support for the BCP, and awareness?